Electoral district of Barwon

 Barwon is an electoral district of the Legislative Assembly in the Australian state of New South Wales.
-It is represented by Roy Butler a former the Shooters Fishers and Farmers Party MP, but now an Independent MP.
+It is represented by Roy Butler, a former member of the Shooters, Fishers and Farmers Party who is now an independent MP.

 Covering roughly 44% of the land mass of New South Wales, Barwon is by far the state's largest electoral district.
 It includes the local government areas of Bourke Shire, Brewarrina Shire, Narrabri Shire, Walgett Shire, Warrumbungle Shire, Coonamble Shire, Gilgandra Shire, Warren Shire, Bogan Shire, Lachlan Shire, Cobar Shire, Central Darling Shire, the City of Broken Hill as well as the large Unincorporated Far West Region surrounding Broken Hill.

 History

 Barwon was originally created in 1894, when it along with Moree, replaced Gwydir.
 In 1904, with the downsizing of the Legislative Assembly after Federation, Gwydir was recreated and Moree and Barwon were abolished.
 In 1927, with the breakup of the three-member Electoral district of Namoi, it was recreated.

 Originally a marginal seat that traded hands between the Labor Party and the conservative parties, it was considered a safe seat for the National Party who held it without interruption from 1950 until 2019, when it was won by the Shooters, Fishers and Farmers Party.